Wildlife Migration and Movement

 See how we’re supporting regional wildlife crossing projects

-The Foundation is the fiscal sponsor for the Southern Oregon Wildlife Crossing Coalition (SOWCC), a group formed to reestablish east-west habitat connectivity for a multitude of wildlife species within the Cascade Siskiyou National Monument in southern Oregon.
+We are the fiscal sponsor for the Southern Oregon Wildlife Crossing Coalition (SOWCC), a group formed to reestablish east-west habitat connectivity for a multitude of wildlife species within the Cascade Siskiyou National Monument in southern Oregon.

-See https://myowf.org/sowcc for more detailed information about this project
+See https://myowf.org/sowcc for more detailed information about this project.

 SW Oregon